bittorrent/BTIPs/BTIPS/BTIP-25.md

 - The methods GetObjectAcl and GetBucketAcl will work as expected, but GetObjectAcl will return the ACL of the bucket it is in.
 - A bucket's owner is the access key used to create the bucket (access keys cannot be changed at present), and only the owner can change the ACL of a bucket or delete the bucket.
 - Supported predefined ACLs include private, public-read, and public-read-write; see AWS ACL for detailed definitions; permissions, by default, are set to public-read.
   - __private__: only the bucket owner can upload, delete, and read objects in the bucket, as well as read the list of the objects inside the bucket.
   - __public-read__: only the bucket owner can upload and delete objects in the bucket; however, public users, including anonymous ones, can read objects and the list of the objects inside the bucket.
   - __public-read-write__: public users, including anonymous ones, can upload, delete, and read objects in the bucket, as well as read the list of the objects inside the bucket.

 ### Supported API methods

-#### 1. Supported Bucket Calls:
+#### 1. Supported Bucket Calls

 - CreateBuket
 - HeadBucket